linatl/jekyll-gitbook/_posts/2021-03-13-windowsprivesc.markdown

 impacket-secretsdump domain.local/username@10.10.10.10 -just-dc
 ```

-###### Token Kidnapping on Windows Server 2003
+###### Token Kidnapping on Windows Server 2003 / 2008 with Churrasco

 ```
-If SeImpersonatePrivilege is Enabled, this will probably work.
+If you are Network Service or Local Service and SeImpersonatePrivilege is Enabled, this will probably work.

 > git clone https://github.com/Re4son/Churrasco
 after uploading the exe: